Skip to content ↓

 • perform safe self-rescue.

 Children participate in a 30-minute swimming lesson in differentiated ability groups, to enable the best progress.
-The safe self-rescue instruction is taught in year 6 for those who can swim 25metres competently.
+The safe self-rescue instruction is taught in Year 6 for those who can swim 25 metres competently.

 Children are assessed, both at the start and end of a block of lessons, on their ability to perform good stroke technique in both front and back crawl.